 Design & Features

 The Izera hatchback doesn’t feature a design that is charismatic like the VW ID.3’s.
 It doesn’t dare with any sort of offbeat look for that matter.
 It’s all about keeping things simple, cost-effective.
 Except for those snazzy lights at the front and rear and the flush door handles, the new electric car looks production-ready to our eyes.

 The front fascia has a tiny resemblance to the Tata Tiago if you focus on the concave nose and the Mercedes A-Class with those sharp headlamps.
 The bumper has a clean design and wears full-width gloss black trim with tall outer ends.
 The level of aggression is moderate at best.

-The Izera electric hatchback will be based on a platform acquired from another company.
-Piotr Zaremba, President, ElectroMobility Poland, has confirmed that the company is at the last stage of negotiating a contract to buy a platform.
+As stated, the Izera electric hatchback will be based on a platform acquired from another company.
 Tadeusz Jelec, a longtime Jaguar designer, was the project consultant for the Izera electric hatchback’s design.

 Lukasz Maliczenko, Director of Product Technical Development, ElectroMobility Poland, has said that the Izera hatchback will have a range of up to 400 km and a 0-100 km/h acceleration time of under 8 seconds.

 Electromobility Poland is a special-purpose company formed by energy companies Enea, Energa, PGE and Tauron, in which the Polish government has a majority or considerable stake.
 The company estimates about 60% of the parts and components to come from local factories but this target could be difficult to achieve in the first phase.

 ElectroMobility Poland aims to manufacture 2,00,000 cars a year eventually.
 Like Tesla, the company plans to sell cars mostly online and will have only a limited physical sales network.